iamkdraj/iamkdraj.github.io/content/Exams/2nd Grade Previous Year Papers/2nd Grade STS-91 Test.md

   - previous-papers
   - questions
 ---

-### 1. Choose the correct option to explain the idioms / phrases : (Question No. 1 to 5)
 To have a dig at :
 (1) to weed out the grass
 (2) to criticise someone